-Kathellen Sousa is a professional soccer player who graduated from the University of Central Florida two years ago.
+Kathellen Sousa is a professional soccer player who graduated from the University of Central Floridain 2018.
 Kathellen is originally from Sao Vincente, Brazil.
-She played her first two years in a JUCO at Monroe college, a DI school.
-In her freshman year, she started most of the games having amazing individual results.
-She helped guide her team to the 2014 NJCAA National Championship.
-She finished her sophomore year with 6 points and started 15 games for the Mustangs, and she was in the 2015 NSCAA All-Region selection.
+She played her first two years in Monroe college, a junior college.
+In her freshman year, she started most games helped guide her team to the 2014 NJCAA National Championship.
+She finished her sophomore year with 6 points and started 15 games for Monroe, and she was in the 2015 NSCAA All-Region selection.

-After Sousa’s sophomore season, she transferred to the University of Louisville, where she started most of the games and finished with a total of 368 minutes played.
-After her junior year, she transferred to the University of Central Florida, where she started all 18 games and played 1654 minutes.
+After Sousa’s sophomore season, she transferred to the University of Louisville, A DI school, where she started most games and played a total of 368 minutes.
+After her junior year, she transferred to the University of Central Florida, another DI school, where she started all 18 games and played 1654 minutes.
 She was named American Athletic Conference Co-Defensive Player of the Year, American Athletic Conference First Team, and United Soccer Coaches Association All-Southeast Region First Team.

 After playing the nationals NJCAA my second season with Monroe college, I got offers from some universities.
 I visited some of them to find the best fit for me.
 It was a little work because you don’t want to make the wrong choice, and there is a process to go through when determining the eligibility of transfer athletes.

-LRT Sports: What do you think is the probability of an athlete in Junior college going to a D1 college?
+What do you think is the probability of an athlete in a junior college going to a D1 college?